This post may contain affiliate links. See our disclosure policy.

 - Great for grilling, smoking, or roasting most meats.

 - Creates a flavorful “crust” when seared or grilled, holding in all those juices and keeping the steak from drying out.

 - Better for flavoring tender, good cuts of meat (such as a New York strip steak, filet or tenderloin, T-bone, Porterhouse, etc…

 - Great for recipes using sliced or cubed steak such as stir fry, fajitas, carne asada, kabobs, teriyaki beef, etc…

 - Tenderizes tougher cuts of meat (depending on the marinade).

 - Flavor can soak slightly deeper into the steak before cooking.

-As mentioned above, this steak rub really isn’t that spicy.
-If you like your steak to have a little more heat, you can definitely add some more cayenne.
-If spice isn’t your thing, bring it down by swapping out the cayenne with some chili powder, or just leave it out altogether.
+As mentioned above, this steak rub isn’t that spicy.
+If you like your steak to have a little more heat, you can add some more cayenne.
+If spice isn’t your thing, bring it down by swapping out the cayenne with some chili powder, and red pepper flakes, or just leave it out altogether.

 Dry Rub Does Not Mean Dry Steak

-It’s quite the opposite actually.
-A dry rub can help create a crust when you sear the steak and actually holds juices in.
+It’s quite the opposite.
+A dry rub can help create a crust when you sear the steak and hold the juices in.
 After cooking the steak and allowing it to rest, it will be tender and infused with flavor.

 40 minutes to 4 hours is ideal.
 You can even keep it on overnight.
 You just want the rub to be on the steak long enough to infuse it with flavor.